Carlos Toshiki: 1995–2016: Musical retirement and farming

 In 1995, Toshiki suffered from a spinal disc herniation, and after an operation he decided to return to Brazil in 2000 to recover, retiring from music having had no intention to continue in Brazil in a different genre.
 He became a restaurateur, running his parents' restaurant, before deciding to pursue a career in biotechnology and started working at a seed company.
 During his time as a restaurateur, he appeared on the Japanese show Anohitohaima!? in 2000.

-In 2012, he started attending a university in Brazil to studio biotechnology, eventually succeeding in developing garlic that was resistant to heat and diseases that otherwise would have prevented it being grown in Brazil.
+In 2012, he started attending a university in Brazil to study biotechnology, eventually succeeding in developing garlic that was resistant to heat and diseases that otherwise would have prevented it being grown in Brazil.
 It has been reported that nearly 100% of domestically produced garlic seeds were bought from Toshiki's company, with Toshiki being described as one of the "great garlic specialists" of Brazil.

 2016–present: Return to music

-In 2016, it was announced that Toshiki would tour in Japan for the first time in 22 years, but the tour was postponed until 2017, where he returned to music with B-EDGE, a jazz band with some of the former members of Omega Tribe's backing band.
+In 2016, it was announced that Toshiki would tour in Japan for the first time in 22 years, but the tour was postponed until 2017, where he returned to music with B-Edge, a jazz band with some of the former members of Omega Tribe's backing band.
 The next year, he toured again with the Turne do Japao 2018 and released his the album Nova Nostalgia, which featured self-covers of past Omega Tribe songs.
-In 2018, he joined as an official member of B-EDGE, leading the band as its main vocalist until 2019; the band was temporarily renamed to Carlos Toshiki & B-EDGE during his time as lead vocalist.
+In 2018, he joined as an official member of B-Edge, leading the band as its main vocalist until 2019; the band was temporarily renamed to Carlos Toshiki & B-Edge during his time as lead vocalist.
 The band released the album Nova Nostalga in 2018, covering many of Toshiki's songs during the Omega Tribe era.